OMOLOGO

 The algorithm generates a RESPONSE, Printed on a RECEIPT.

-The RESPONSE is algorithmically programmed to both resonate with the participant’s confession and obscure its original meaning.
-While the participant recognizes it as connected to their input, an outsider reading the RESPONSE won’t be able to guess what the confession was about.
+The printed response is algorithmically programmed to both resonate with the participant’s confession and obscure its original meaning.
+While the participant recognizes that the response is resonating with their confession, an outsider reading the response won’t be able to guess what the confession was about.

 Since 2024.
-OMOLOGO has been exhibited in 3 locations, starting from the Riposte Queer Day Rave at the Cause, in London.
-The installation has invited over 500 participants so far, to contribute to a shared “collage of thoughts.”
+OMOLOGO has been exhibited in 4 locations, starting from the Riposte Queer Day Rave at the Cause, in London.
+The installation has invited hundreds of participants to confess and participate on the communal collage.

 Video Demonstration

-The installation creates a “sacred” Space where participants engage in a modern ritual of confession, transforming their innermost thoughts to acommunal experience of discovery and surprise.
+The installation creates a “sacred” space where participants go behind the curtain, and engage in a modern ritual of confession, transforming their inner thoughts to a communal experience of discovery and surprise.

 Technical Details: